How To Get Rid of Emotional Clutter

 When we think of clutter, we usually visualize a packed or messy physical space.
-Rarely do we give much thought to the emotional clutter we hold onto on a daily basis.
+Rarely do we give much thought to the emotional clutter we hold onto daily.
 This undefined clutter blocks us from moving forward in what we want to do.
 This clutter automatically says “NO” to life.

 What are some of the ways we diminish our lives with our emotional clutter:

-**React instead of responding to life’s challenges.
-Reacting leaves us powerless, whereas stopping long enough to think how you want to respond provides you with more advantage in your life
+- React instead of responding to life’s challenges.
+Reacting leaves us powerless, whereas stopping long enough to think about how you want to respond provides you with more advantage in your life

 Life is in constant change yet as we journey we start to collect and hold on to people, places, things, and are reluctant to release this stuff.
 Under the guise of security, we hold on to our things, thoughts, and emotions.
 We attach who we are by this stuff.